 Nowadays it's hard to think of SNK for anything other than the Neo Geo.
 But there was once a time before they were pumping out gloriously animated 2D fighting games and run-n-guns.
 And the SNK 40th Anniversary Collection has been a lovely reminder of that time.
-The amount of love put into compiling this collection is staggering, and I hope it sets a new high water mark for other publishers to bring out their old games in lieu of a proper Virtual Console on Switch.
+The amount of love put into compiling this collection is staggering, and I hope it sets a new high water mark for other publishers to bring out their old games.

 So here I am playing Crystalis almost thirty years later.
 Does it actually live up to the expectations I've created in my head?
 Well, yeah.
 It turns out that Crystalis is fairly awesome.
 While it's easy to superficially dismiss this game as a Zelda clone, that's not quite fair.
 Considering its release late in the NES lifetime, it has a lot more in common with something like Link's Awakening, which often feels like a 16-bit RPG that's been magically programmed for 8-bit hardware.
 There's some truly impressive technical feats here - namely in the boss battles, or later on when you finally get the Flight spell.

 Combat works well enough.
 You've got eight directions of attack, though I often found it more comfortable to just stick with the cardinal four.
 There are four main swords to find throughout the quest and each has two levels of power-ups to find.
 You'll be switching between these elemental swords often depending on enemy types as some are immune to each element.
 This can be slightly annoying but not rage-inducing.
 The same can be said about the grinding in this game.
 Surely it's important but it's not overbearing.
 The level cap is a mere 16 which can be hit easily enough.
 In fact, I eventually found a cave that I was able to continue through and level up from 14 to 16 in a pretty fast clip.